 Pool water characteristics need to be maintained in a balanced state to avoid numerous issues.
 Measuring certain variables is extremely important to predict if the water is corrosive or will cause scaling.

-A saturation index developed by Dr. Wilfred Langelier is widely used to predict the balance of swimming pool waters.
+A saturation index developed by Dr. Wilfred Langelier is widely used to predict the balance of swimming pool waters (pool test kit).
 It represents the estimation of a solutions ability to dissolve or precipitate calcium carbonate deposits.
 A certain level of this precipitation (filming) is desired to insulate pipes and boilers from contact with water.
 When no protective filming is formed, water is considered to be corrosive.
 On the other hand, too much filming can develop into scaling and incrustation of the pipes.
 In the treatment and monitoring of pool water, the pool manager must ensure that related parameters such as alkalinity, hardness and pH are carefully monitored in addition to sanitising chemicals.

 The Langelier Index is a powerful tool to calculate the water balance, and to predict corrosion or scaling problems.
 Theoretically, a LI of zero indicates perfect water condition for swimming pools.
 If LI>0, scaling and staining of the water is present, and if LI<0 the water is corrosive and highly irritating.
 A tolerance of ±0.4 is normally acceptable.

 The Langelier formula is expressed as: LI = pH + TF + HF + AF – 12.5

 LI = Langelier Index (also called Saturation Index)

 TF = temperature factor

 HF = hardness factor, log (Ca hardness, ppm as CaCO)